h-2/hannes.hauswedell.net/content/messenger/_index.md

 type = "index"
 +++

+---

+Attention: this page has not beed updated in a while.
+It is kept only for archive purposes right now.

+---

 On this page I try to shed some light on the jungle of mobile messaging apps out there.
 I have also written blog articles about this:
 <ul>
     <li><a title="Secure Texting and why FSFE cares" href="/post/2014/06/25/secure-texting-and-why-fsfe-cares/" target="_blank">Secure Texting and why FSFE cares</a></li>